Kasha

-This English-language usage probably originated with Jewish immigrants, as did the form קאַשי kashi (literally translated as "porridges").
+The English-language usage of kasha, which refers primarily to buckwheat, probably originated with Jewish immigrants, as did the form קאַשי kashi (literally translated as "porridges").

 In Ashkenazi Jewish culture

 As an Ashkenazi-Jewish comfort food, kasha is often served with onions and brown gravy on top of farfalle, known as kasha varnishkes.
 Kasha is a popular filling for knishes and is sometimes included in matzah-ball soup.